FerosDAM/FerosDAM/index.md

 FerosDAM is a Digital Asset Manager founded by Raunchy Santa; completely free to all individuals, teams and professional studios.

-Engage in a plethora of features; aiding in development of digital access.
+Engage in a plethora of features; aiding in development of digital assets.

 ### Terms of Use